internetee/registry/doc/debian_build_doc.md

 #### EPP

-We need to update iptables hitcounter from application.
+Iptables hitcounter is updated by application.

 ````
 #!/bin/bash